 Making Debt Payments on Time

-According to ConnPIRG, payment history makes up about 35% of your overall credit score.
+Payment history makes up about 35% of your overall credit score.
 So if you are late on your monthly or yearly payments, they can significantly worsen your credit score.
 On the other hand, as long as you can make your debt or loan payments on time, you can also improve your credit score.

 Paying off your loans on time doesn’t just make your credit score better.
 It also makes you look like a responsible borrower.
 And as a responsible borrower, you can enjoy a range of benefits such as better interest rates or even bigger loans.